 - Make Sure the Bedroom Is Cool: Temperature can be critical to getting a good night’s sleep, around 65 degrees.

 Keep the Number Down

 - Numbers Game: Limit the number of devices your teen uses.
-Research shows that when kids use two or three devices each day were more likely to sleep for less than five hours when compared to those used just one gadget.
+Research shows that kids who use two or three devices each day are more likely to sleep for less than five hours when compared to those used just one gadget.

 Limit Morning Madness

 - Streamline the Morning Routine: Parents can’t change school start times, but they can help teens simplify the morning routine as much as humanly possible.
 That means doing things like the shower, picking clothes, packing lunch and doing homework the night before and extending the amount of morning sleep time as much as possible.

 Skim Up on Sleep Stats

 - Remind Teens of the Metabolic Benefits of Sleep: A Mayo Clinic study underscored yet another benefit of getting enough sleep.
 It turns out that sleep-deprived people eat more than an extra 500 calories per day when compared to their well-rested counterparts.